ApostolElite/plistserver/README.md

 ## How to run
 1. Make sure you have [Node JS](https://nodejs.org/en/download) installed.
 2. Edit config.js or use default
-3. Go into the server's cloned directory, and simply run `node plistserver.js`
+3. simply run `node plistserver.js`

 ## Credits
 Im rewriten on node js